Light in painting: Renaissance

 Christ on the Mount of Olives (1459), by Giovanni Bellini, The National Gallery, London.

-A remarkable pictorial school emerged in Venice, characterized by the use of canvas and oil painting, where light played a fundamental role in the structuring of forms, while great importance was given to color: chromaticism would be the main hallmark of this school, as it would be in the 16th century with Mannerism.
-Its main representatives were Carlo Crivelli, Antonello da Messina, and Giovanni Bellini.
-In the Altarpiece of Saint Job (c.
-1485, Gallerie dell'Accademia, Venice), Bellini brought together for the first time the Florentine linear perspective with Venetian color, combining space and atmosphere, and made the most of the new oil technique initiated in Flanders, thus creating a new artistic language that was quickly imitated.
-According to Kenneth Clark, Bellini "was born with the landscape painter's greatest gift: emotional sensitivity to light".
-In his Christ on the Mount of Olives (1459, National Gallery, London) he made the effects of light the driving force of the painting, with a shadowy valley in which the rising sun peeks through the hills.
-This emotive light is also seen in his Resurrection at the Staatliche Museen in Berlin (1475-1479), where the figure of Jesus radiates a light that bathes the sleeping soldiers.
-While his early works are dominated by sunrises and sunsets, in his mature production he appreciates more the full light of day, in which the forms merge with the general atmosphere.
-However, he also knew how to take advantage of the cold and pale lights of winter, as in the Virgin of the Meadow (1505, National Gallery, London), where a pale sun struggles with the shadows of the foreground, creating a fleeting effect of marble light.
+A major pictorial school emerged in Venice, characterized by the use of canvas and oil painting and by the central role of light in structuring form, together with a strong emphasis on color.
+Chromatic richness became its defining feature, anticipating later developments in 16th-century painting.
+Its principal representatives were Carlo Crivelli, Antonello da Messina, and Giovanni Bellini.
+In the San Giobbe Altarpiece (c.
+1485, Gallerie dell’Accademia, Venice), Bellini combined Florentine linear perspective with Venetian color, uniting spatial construction and atmospheric light through the Flemish oil technique and establishing a new pictorial language.
+Kenneth Clark noted that Bellini possessed an exceptional emotional sensitivity to light". n Christ on the Mount of Olives (1459, National Gallery, London), light becomes the compositional focus, with the rising sun illuminating a shadowed valley.
+Similar expressive effects appear in the Resurrection (1475–1479, Staatliche Museen, Berlin), where Christ radiates light over the sleeping soldiers.
+While early works favor dawn and dusk, Bellini later preferred full daylight, in which forms merge with atmosphere, though he also exploited cold winter light, as in the Virgin of the Meadow (1505, National Gallery, London).